Stone Street Historic District

 Stone Street, New York, New York City, NY, 10004

-Tucked into downtown Manhattan’s southern tip, the Stone Street Historic District is one of New York City’s oldest areas, with roots dating to the city’s days as a Dutch settlement in the 17th century.
-Today, visitors head to the restored quarter for a night out at one of its many fashionable restaurants and taverns.
+Secreted away at the southern tip of Lower Manhattan, the Stone Street Historic District is one of New York City's oldest areas, with roots dating to the city's days as a Dutch settlement in the 17th century.
+Today, the cobblestone street—accessible to pedestrians only—is home to a range of fashionable restaurants and taverns, in addition to several notable historic landmarks.

 The Basics